rangle/angular-training-slides/content/redux.md

 1. What are the principal components of the Redux model?
 1. How do we dispatch actions?
 1. How do we respond to state changes?
+1. What tools are available for working with Redux?

 ---
 <!-- .slide: id="redux-problem" -->